estnltk/eval_experiments_lrec_2020/README.md

 Detailed usage information can be found in headers of the scripts.

 The final selection of documents (file names) that we obtained after these preprocessing steps can be found from the file `enc2017_selection_json_filenames.txt`.

+_Update_ : results of our preprocessing (plain text documents with metadata) are also available in  `enc2017_selection_plain_texts_json.zip`.
+If you do not want to repeat the preprocessing, you can use that as a basis in the following steps.

 ### 2. Corpus annotation